ChiYuan9/ESE5190-Lab2-Setup/README.md

      "C_Cpp.default.configurationProvider": "ms-vscode.cmake-tools"
      }

-Copy the lines above in settings.json;<br>

 Click on the Cog Wheel at the bottom of the navigation bar on the left-hand side of the interface and select "Settings";<br>
-Click on the "Extensions" and "CMake Tools configuration";
+Click on the "Extensions" and "CMake Tools configuration";<br>
 Scroll down to " Cmake: Generator: and enter " Unix Makefiles" into the box;<br>
 <img width="1023" alt="image" src="https://user-images.githubusercontent.com/108168201/195748545-9f13a2a6-9b3d-4883-a9f0-09a82742f235.png">